The Cannonball Run: Development

 Yates and Needham worked on a script and Al Ruddy became attached as producer.
 They wanted Reynolds to star, but he was reluctant to make more car-themed films.
 He was eventually persuaded by Needham's promise to keep the actor's schedule to only 14 days of filming, and a fee of $5 million plus a percentage of the profits.
 Finance came from Raymond Chow of Golden Harvest, who requested that Jackie Chan be included in the cast.

-Reynolds later said: "I did that film for all the wrong reasons.
+Reynolds later said of Cannonball Run: "I did that film for all the wrong reasons.
 I never liked it.
 I did it to help out a friend of mine, Hal Needham.
 And I also felt it was immoral to turn down that kind of money.
-I suppose I sold out so I couldn't really object to what people wrote about me".
+I suppose I sold out so I couldn't really object to what people wrote about me."

 Reception

 Box office

 A huge commercial success, The Cannonball Run opened June 19, 1981 on 1,673 screens and grossed $11,765,574 in its opening weekend, the fourth highest opening of all time, but this was not enough to beat Superman II that opened the same weekend with a record-breaking $14,100,523.
 The film went on to gross $72,179,579 in the United States and Canada, making it the sixth highest-grossing film of 1981, behind Raiders of the Lost Ark, On Golden Pond, Superman II, Arthur, and Stripes.

 It was also successful overseas.
 In France, The Cannonball Run sold 988,509 box office admissions in 1981.
 In Germany, the film sold 4,825,937 admissions, becoming the third highest-grossing film of 1981.
 In Japan, it was the second highest-grossing foreign film of 1982, grossing ¥2.1 billion at the box office.
 The film grossed over US$100 million worldwide in its initial run, and went on to gross a worldwide total of $160 million.